ibexa/documentation-developer/docs/personalization/legacy_recommendation_api.md

 | Also consumed read articles in the last hour | current article | 30 minutes | Models with a short scope are usually built several times a day or even per hour.
 In this case the expiration time is set to the half of the model build frequency/period. |
 | Personalized recommendation based on the user's statistic | customers click history | now | Although the statistic model isn't updated within minutes, it's very likely that the context is changed shortly (customer clicks another product and therefore the click is added to his history).
 The expiration time should not be much longer than the user activity on the web page. |

-In most cases you do not need to calculate the expiration time manually.
+In most cases you don't need to calculate the expiration time manually.
 The table above is provided for the orientation, how the Expires header of the HTTP response is calculated by the recommendation engine and already provided to your caching system.
 You just need to make sure that the Expires header is used in the configuration of your caching system instead of a static value out of your configuration.

 ## Integration best Practices